ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can unlike a recipe so that I can remove it from my liked recipes._**

   For logged-in users, the unlike button is available on Recipe Details page if they have already liked the recipe.
-By clicking on the loeve heart icon, the recipe can be unliked.
+By clicking on the love heart icon, the recipe can be unliked.

   <img src="docs/images/testing/us-nr-of-likes-recipe-details.png" width=350>

 ## Features Testing
-Manual testing was performed using Google Chrome to verify that all the features functioned as expected and no issues were found.
+Manual testing was performed using Google Chrome to verify that all the features functioned as expected and that no issues were found.

 ### Browser Tab
 Feature | Action | Expected Result | PASS/FAIL